 Chemotherapy

-When small cell cancer is detected, chemotherapy is the leading method of treatment, since this form of tumor is most sensitive to conservative methods of treatment.
-The effectiveness of chemotherapy is quite high and allows you to achieve a good effect for several years.
+When small cell cancer is detected, the leading method of treatment is chemotherapy, since this form of tumor is most sensitive to conservative methods treatment.
+The effectiveness of chemotherapy is quite high and allows achieving good effect for several years.

 Chemotherapy is of the following types: